ppy/osu-wiki/news/2022/2022-09-09-how-zetera-became-a-medal-hunter.md

 Figuring out how to solve a medal is often a complicated process, as the only real hints provided are the medal's name, icon and some mouse-over text known internally as a *flair*.
 At times, even these are not enough, and some medals have even had all three of these things changed over the years.

 Despite these challenges, the community managed to figure out the solutions to all of 2017's new medals save for one: "The Girl in the Forest".
-The community first deduced that the relevant map was [Takuya](https://osu.ppy.sh/users/342372)'s set of [Pika Girl](https://osu.ppy.sh/beatmapsets/40440#osu/128718) by [S3RL](https://osu.ppy.sh/beatmaps/artists/9) after linking the hints and flair text back to it.
+The community first deduced that the relevant map was ::Takuya::{ user-id=342372 }'s set of [Pika Girl](https://osu.ppy.sh/beatmapsets/40440#osu/128718) by [S3RL](https://osu.ppy.sh/beatmaps/artists/9) after linking the hints and flair text back to it.
 Zetera then immediately went and SS'd the map, but that didn't work.
 Maybe a mod was required, or the map needed to be FC'd in all game modes consecutively to get the medal, but that didn't work either.
 Maybe it had to be an SS on all game modes?

 The limits of the medal system needed to be examined more closely, albeit with educated guesswork and deduction.
 Surely it can't check when you lost your full combo or when an SS was lost, so the only things left would be the miss count, max combo, counts of 300s, 100s, 50s and misses, playing in different modes and a couple of other things, such as at what time was the score submitted.
 At the time, the flair text read as "First Generation in more than one ways", which lead Zetera to think that it might be related to Pokémon or perhaps the first generation of influential mappers, but in the end, he found himself stumped.

-Out of ideas, he reached out to [Ephemeral](https://osu.ppy.sh/users/102335), osu!'s "community manager", and instead of receiving a hint, Ephemeral would go on to create the [following thread](https://osu.ppy.sh/community/forums/topics/662279?n=1) on the osu! forum:
+Out of ideas, he reached out to ::Ephemeral::{ user-id=102335 }, osu!'s "community manager", and instead of receiving a hint, Ephemeral would go on to create the [following thread](https://osu.ppy.sh/community/forums/topics/662279?n=1) on the osu! forum:

 > It's been roughly a week since the Halloween medal release, and just about every medal outside of one has been conclusively claimed and figured out.
 >